 “Autonomy and Life” Today

 In 2009, Arnold Siegel started a public blog that can be found on this website.
-In order to introduce people to his work, he has presented over the last nine years a comprehensive look at what it means to live and work in America under its down-to-earth imperative: be responsible for yourself—for your past, present and future.
+In order to introduce people to his work, he has presented over the last fifteen years a comprehensive look at what it means to live and work in America under its down-to-earth imperative: be responsible for yourself—for your past, present and future.
 He acknowledges that forging a nation and a state out of disparate communities has always been a hard-won feat.
 But, he says, “Here in America we met the challenge and built our nation on ideal and practical values.
 Among them is our commitment, diverse as we are, to be, in principle and substance, responsible for ourselves and accountable to others for being trustworthy.”